What Is the Best Roomba To Buy In 2019: Model Comparison Chart

 Why you should buy the Roomba 960

 The Roomba 960 is one of the best robot vacuum cleaners among all the models iRobot produces.
 It cleans longer than previous robotics and has the newest navigation system that ensures better cleaning performance.
-Do not forget about its rubber rollers perfect for any surface and 5x the air power suction.
-You can control your device by voice commands using Amazon Alexa, or just using your device to set cleaning modes and also see the map it has built and other things iRobot Home has.
+Do not forget about its rubber rollers that are perfect for any surface.
+You can control your device by voice commands using Amazon Alexa.

 The Roomba 980 - High-End Vacuum Cleaner With The Best Cleaning Performance

 The Roomba 980 is the latest top robot vacuum cleaner from iRobot.
 It is the best Roomba device we recommend to buy even though it is quite expensive.
-The Roomba 980 is the best in cleaning since it has an advanced Gen 3 motor inside that gives 10x more air suction power in Performance Mode or when the robot detects a carpet.
-The Carpet Boost Mode is a very new feature found only in the Roomba 980.
+The Roomba 980 is the best in cleaning since it has an advanced Gen 3 motor inside that gives 10x more air suction power in Performance Mode or when the robot detects carpet.
+The Carpet Boost Mode is a very new feature found only in the Roomba 980, it provides deeper cleaning on carpets by boosting air power.
 The powerful motor and rubber rollers capture 99% of dust, mites, and allergens as small as 10 microns.
 Also, it works up to 120 minutes on one charge instead of 75 or even 60 minutes offered by previous models.
 With iRobot’s newest feature, the device will get back to its charge station and then finish its job.
-Does the increased time even matter?
+Does the longer battery life even matter?
 If you are not home, who cares if it takes a break after 75 or 120 minutes to recharge?
-For people with a big household, it makes sense to spend money on the Roomba 980, since it will recharge once to clean the whole area while the Roomba 960 has to recharge two or more times.
-With local visualization, you can track your Roomba in real-time even if you aren't home.
+For people with a big household, it makes sense to spend money on the Roomba 980, since it will recharge once to clean the whole area while the Roomba 960 would recharge two or more times.
 It is also equipped with two Virtual Wall Barrier accessories instead of just one.
 It supports Wi-Fi, has the iRobot Home app, and is compatible with Alexa or Google Assistant.

 What is good about the Roomba 980